 It’s about serving a family.

-While browsing our website, look for examples of how this vision is shaping our students and how it has impacted our alumni.
 We hope you will visit our campus and meet some our faculty, students, and parents.
 We think you’ll discover that Westminster is a distinctly Christian school full of world-class opportunities in academics, athletics, and the arts.

 Founded in 1976 as an independent, coeducational Christian day school, Westminster provides a comprehensive college preparatory program developing competence in Bible, English, fine arts, world language, history, mathematics, physical education, science, and business and communications.